tetratelabs/wazero/site/content/specs.md

 compile the text format into the binary format.
 In practice, the text format is too low level for most users, so delays here have limited impact.

-#### Post 2.0 CoreFeatures
+#### Post 2.0 Features
-CoreFeatures regardless of W3C release are inventoried in the [Proposals][10]. repository. wazero implements [Finished Proposals][11] based on user demand, using [wazero.RuntimeConfig][7] feature flags.
-As of mid 2022, all finished proposals are included in [2.0][14] Working Draft.
+Features regardless of W3C release are inventoried in the [Proposals][10]. repository. wazero implements [Finished Proposals][11] based on user demand, using [wazero.RuntimeConfig][7] feature flags.
+As of late 2022, all finished proposals are included in [2.0][14] Working Draft.

-CoreFeatures not yet assigned to a W3C release are not reliable.
+Features not yet assigned to a W3C release are not reliable.
 Encourage the [WebAssembly community][12] to formalize features you rely on, so that they become assigned to a release, and reach the W3C recommendation (REC) phase.